sguox002/leetcode/review/math-review.md

 415. Add Strings
 reverse and add

-231. Power of Two
-n&(n-1)

-326. Power of Three
-3^k is factor of 3^max

 66. Plus One
 MSB is at the front, so we add from the end

-263. Ugly Number
-only has 2,3,5 factor
-recursive or iterative dividing 2,3,5 until is 1

 645. Set Mismatch
 1 to n, one number is changed to another number. find the missing number